 - Diaphragmatic breathing.
 We have lymph nodes that run deep in the core, deep breathing is a good way to stimulate them.

-I incorporate focused deep breathing along with various integrated movement patterns to all personalized training programs.
+I incorporate focused deep breathing along with various integrated movement patterns into all personalized training programs.
 As a licensed massage therapist, I include different techniques including manual lymph drainage to address health and wellness needs.
-Contact me for a consultation for a personalized program.
-I hope this has been insightful and inspired movement!
+Contact me for a consultation and let’s discuss a personalized program.
+I hope this has been insightful and inspiring!

 -Corina